bable5/git-workshop/docker-reveal/md/git-workshop.markdown

 ## Merge conflicts

 * Resolve the conflicts
-* Add the resolvd files to the index
+* Add the resolved files to the index
 * Run:

 ```bash